tdar31/fyregg/client/README.md

 Plans

-- Make it NA only to start
+- Add more regions
-- Swap to ?=QUERY
+- Swap to ?=QUERY instead of current format
 - Build out Champion, Item and Spells stuff
-- AWS Deployment